alcmoraes/ckl-fstack-challenge/README.md

     node_modules/gulp/bin/gulp.js watch

-An interative shell will keep opened and each time you save an asset, the respective task to compile it will run.
+An interactive shell will keep opened and each time you save an asset, the respective task to compile it will run.

 ### Production assets

 If you're compiling assets for production you may want to add ```NODE_ENV=production``` after each ```Gulp``` command.

+e.g.:

-*e.g.: NODE_ENV=production node_modules/gulp/bin/gulp.js*
+    NODE_ENV=production node_modules/gulp/bin/gulp.js

 ## Running the project

 Run ```docker-compose up -d``` to get your containers up.

-After that, you may want to execute the migration of the database by executing
+After that, you need to execute the database migration by executing

     docker exec -it [app_container_id] python manage.py migrate